lukehsiao/eyelink-latency/README.md

 an acrylic piece of plastic, with two holes cut to allow the IR LEDs to shine through from behind the artificial eye.
 The laser cutter SVG can be found in [docs/mount.svg](docs/mount.svg).

-A table clamp is used to secure the ASG to the table top so that it is easy to tune the resistance of the potentiometers, and pupil sizes (i.e., changing EyeLink settings, or printing different sized black dots on paper), such that the EyeLink detects the artificial pupil reliably.
-This is shown below.

-![setup][setup]

 [1]: https://www.ncbi.nlm.nih.gov/pubmed/24771998
 [arduino-guide]: https://www.arduino.cc/en/guide/linux